It seems that comparison-shopping, discounting and getting the best price is all that drives customers any more.

 This has led to the idea of a premium product being lost on Millennial generation shoppers.
 And employees…

-The problem for retailers is how to move thrifty shoppers, who have more in common with Boomers’ grandparents and their miserly ways, from a product that is good enough to the premium product that will better satisfy their long term wants and needs.
+The problem for retailers is how to move thrifty shoppers, who have more in common with Boomers grandparents' sometimes miserly ways, from a product that is good enough to a premium product that will better satisfy their long-term wants and needs.

-Online retailers have managed to redefine quality as the very least cost.
+Online retailers have managed to redefine quality as the lowest cost.

 Selling a premium product demands more from a retailer than attaching a hangtag of features.
 Instead, a retail sales training program must educate your sales force about the important differences that a premium product delivers.